 Did you lose your mind?
 I didn’t say that out loud…

-Have you ever try mulberry jam?
+Have you ever tried mulberry jam?
 I did say that out loud…

-You will do the same as we are about to do here with any kind of mulberry but in this post, we are going to use my favorite kind; the Pakistani Mulberry.
+You will do the same as we are about to do in this mulberry jam recipe with any kind of mulberry but in this post, we are going to use my favorite kind; the Pakistani Mulberry.

 This here, my friends, is the best thing that has ever come out of Pakistan.

-My mother-in-law has this tree in her yard.
+My soon to be ex-mother-in-law has this tree in her yard.
 It was given to her as a gift eight years ago.
 It was probably two years old when she planted it and it started producing fruit a year later.

 This tree is self-pollinating which means you can grow just one.